KodeByKalab/gmx-interface/README.md

-# Getting Started

-See the Beta here: (http://10.26.20.136:4000/#/trade).
+# See the Beta here: (https://perped-10fa4.web.app/#/trade).

-## Available Scripts

-In the project directory, you can run:
+#In the project directory, you can run:

 ### `yarn`